abh1kg/sap-cf-multi-tenant-application/README.md

   ```
   - Ensure that a `target` directory was generated as as result of the Maven build phase and it should contain a JAR file generated out of the build

-- Run the deployment by issuing the following command:
+- Run the deployment by issuing the following command from the root of this repository:
 ```
 cf push
 ```